anmolag2022/Sentiment_Analysis/README.md

 * **Best Model:** Logistic Regression (with hyperparameter tuning)
 * **Accuracy:** >95% on test set
+* **Key Insights:**

-* **Key Insights:** Most reviews are positive; guitars and their accessories are most discussed; imbalanced data affects model performance for minority classes.
+  * Most reviews are positive.
+  * Guitars and accessories are the most discussed.
+  * Imbalanced data impacts minority class performance.

 ---

 ## Citation

-If you use this codebase or analysis, please cite the dataset source and libraries used.
+If you use this codebase or analysis, please cite the dataset source and the libraries used.

 ---

 ## References

-* Libraries: pandas, scikit-learn, nltk, matplotlib, wordcloud, textblob, imbalanced-learn
+* **Libraries:** pandas, scikit-learn, nltk, matplotlib, wordcloud, textblob, imbalanced-learn

 ---